Who is this article for?

 - Push installations from a central server to devices in your Code42 environment using software deployment tools such as SCCM.

-Ensure backups run
+Ensure backups are running

 To ensure backups are running, you can use a number of methods, such as reports and alerts, to identify devices that may require administrator action.